 - High Performance Computing

 - Mathematical Biology

 - Linear and Nonlinear Filtering in Financial Time Series Models

 Level 3 Major Project

-This is a very valuable feature of the Mathematics BSc course – a substantial piece of individual, course-related work, personally supervised by a staff member.
+This is a very valuable feature of this MMath programme – a substantial piece of individual, course-related work, personally supervised by a staff member.
 Project work accounts for about one third of your Level 3 study load, and will often be connected to staff research areas – it may also be in response to industry demands.

 Students usually select from a list of projects offered by staff members.
 During 2014-15, over 150 project titles were available.
 These covered a wide range of mathematical areas and applications including, for example:

 - The very famous ‘travelling salesman problem’ (also known as ‘the lazy waiter’!)